Conrad Mewse

 Conrad Mewse (born 21 April 1999) is a British professional Motocross racer.
 He has previously competed full-time in the MX2 class of the FIM Motocross World Championship.
 He was the 2013 FIM Junior Motocross world champion in the 85cc class.
 In the same season he was also able to bring home the European Motocross Championship in the 85cc class.

-Mewse represented his country at the Motocross des Nations in 2021, helping them to finish third overall.
+Mewse represented has represented his country at the Motocross des Nations four times, most recently in 2025.
+In 2021, he helped them to finish third overall.

-In addition to this, he is a three-time British Motocross Champion in the MX2 class, winning his most recent one in 2022.
+In addition to this, he is a five-time British Motocross Champion, winning his most recent one in the MX1 class in 2025.

+During the 2024 season, Mewse won the Patchquick Trophy and the Weston Beach Race, two notable events on the British calendar.

 Career

 Junior career

 Mewse had a successful international junior career, particularly when he was in the 85cc class.
 In 2012, the European Motocross Championship for the 85cc class (known as EMX85), was held as a single round event at the Matterley Basin track in his native Britain.
 Mewse achieved pole position in the class by winning the qualifying race and was leading the first race until a puncture forced him to finish in 13th.
 A win in the second race was enough for him to take the bronze medal in EMX85 for 2012 behind Davy Pootjes and David Herbreteau.

 This was coupled with finishing 10th overall in the 85cc class of the FIM Motocross Junior World Championship in the same year.

 In 2013, Mewse became the Junior World Champion in the 85cc class at Jinín in Czech Republic by placing second in both races.
 In doing so he became the first British junior world champion in any class since 2005.
 Two weeks later he was able to add the European 85cc title to his world title at Matterley Basin, winning both races in the process.

 The next step for Mewse was to move up to the 125cc class in 2014.
 His first year saw him finish 26th overall in the 125 class of the Junior World Championship, held that year at Lierneux in Belgium.
 This was coupled with finishing 27th overall in the EMX125 European Championship series, with a best race finish of seventh.
 2015 saw Mewse take a big step forward on the 125, finishing second overall in the Junior World Championship behind future world champion Maxime Renaux, when the event was staged in El Molar in Spain.
 In the EMX125 championship, Mewse fourth in the final standings – winning the final race of the season at Assen in Netherlands.
 His 2015 season was capped off by becoming Dutch Open Champion in the 125 class.